cloudflare/cloudflare-docs-engine/src/content/docs-engine/docs-flavored-markdown.md

 > {warning} __Warning:__ This API is in active developement.
 Please don’t use until this notice is removed.

-There may be times when you want to provide additional information in context, but without clouding up the neighboring content for the “80% case”.
-For that you can use `<details/>` and `<summary/>`.
+When you want to provide additional information in context, but you don’t want it to clutter up the more important content, use `<details/>` and `<summary/>`.

 <details>
 <summary>Details</summary>